twinstar6980/Twinning.Documentation/english/installation.md

 ## Use Bundle Package

-The bundle package is already organized the `Core`, `Shell`, `Script` and script for launch `Shell`, so it is not necessary to follow the detailed steps below to install the releases.
+The bundle package is already organized the `Kernel`, `Shell`, `Script` and script for launch `Shell`, so it is not necessary to follow the detailed steps below to install the releases.

 1. Check [Release](https://github.com/twinkles-twinstar/TwinStar.ToolKit.Document/releases/tag/Latest) and download the distribution for your device.